jfj-russell/hybrid-quantum-sqd/README.md

 ### How to Run the Code (Using WSL/Ubuntu)

-To run this simulation, you will use your **WSL Ubuntu environment** to manage the Python virtual environment and execute the scripts.
+To run this simulation, you will use the WSL Ubuntu environment to manage the Python virtual environment and execute the scripts.

 #### Prerequisites